dalalEg/dalalProjects/project4/README.md

   - Follow and unfollow users
   - View list of followers and following
   - Click usernames to navigate to their profiles
-  - Highlight current user in the list
+  - Highlight current user in the list  (in process)

 - **Profiles**
   - View any user's profile